patrick-5546/notes/docs/setup/ide.md

 # IDE

 As a computer engineer, a significant portion of my time is spent programming.
-After using a variety of IDEs I settled on VS Code and Neovim, extensively configuring them to maximize my productivity.
+After using a variety of IDEs I settled on Vim and VS Code, extensively configuring them to maximize my productivity.

 ## Showcase